Port Erin railway station: Establishment

-The station is unique in having a public right of way bisecting the long platform and, in bygone days, longer trains (rarely seen today) would have to uncouple whilst loading prior to departure to ensure the right of way to the nearby Athol Park was not blocked.
-At the eastern end of the station is a level crossing (one of only two crossings still manned on the railway) across Droghadfayle Road.
-Until the yard trackwork was relaid in 2000 the locomotive crew had to open and close the gates whilst "running round" to couple onto the train for departure, but this can now be done without disturbing traffic.

-Buildings

-Original station (1874-1909)
+Original Station

 On opening, the Port Erin terminus consisted of the mainline, a run-round loop, departure siding, and two further sidings one serving the original locomotive shed and the other for goods.
 The original station building was almost identical to the one that survives at Castletown, but was constructed of slate rubble.
 Until the beginning of the 20th century, the station facilities were all to the west of the pedestrian level crossing that bisects the later Edwardian station.
-The rather limited facilities reflected both the comparative newness of Port Erin as a seaside resort in the early 1870s, and also the financial difficulties faced by the Isle of Man Railway in completing the South Line.
-However, after the opening of the railway, Port Erin developed rapidly, overwhelming the original facilities which were systematically replaced from 1902 to 1905, with further extensions in 1912 and 1914.
+The rather limited facilities reflected both the comparative newness of Port Erin as a seaside resort in the early 1870s, and also the financial difficulties faced by the railway in completing the line.
+However, after the opening of the railway, Port Erin developed rapidly, overwhelming the original facilities which were systematically replaced 1902-1905, with further extensions in 1912 and 1914.

-Replacement station (1909)
+Replacement Station (1909)

 The main station building is constructed of Ruabon brick and was constructed in 1909 in the centre of the village, replacing a similar original version that was slightly smaller and made of local stone.
 This building is something of a focal point in the village and houses a booking office, a waiting room which was once a ladies only facility and a café in the former porters' office.
 This building was extended in the mid 20th century: the extension is now the mess room for locomotive crews, though it was built as a ticket office for Isle of Man Road Services, a subsidiary of the railway company.
 This extension, which also provides part of the station toilets, has in the past been home to the local Royal National Lifeboat Institution charity shop among others.
 It is proposed to remove the former bus office, install a new entrance to the station toilets from the street side of the building, and install a new canopy along the street side of the building.
 This will allow bus services to be moved from the present shelter on Bridson Road.